 If the challenge or appeal is due to a material change in circumstances you should contact the VOA as soon as possible after the change has occurred.
 Unresolved appeals are heard by independent valuation tribunals.

-You may challenge or make an appeal against the current rateable value for your property as shown in the Rating List if:
+You may start the check/challenge/appeal against the current rateable value for your property as shown in the Rating List if:

-Once the Valuation Officer has received your challenge he should acknowledge it.
-Advice should be taken as you may need to provide evidence.
-The Valuation Officer will contact you with the intention of reaching a mutual agreement but if you cannot agree you may commence formal appeal procedures.
-If you make a formal appeal, you will have to pay any applicable up-front appeal fees and, if you decide to engage professional advisers, you will have to meet their costs too.
+Once the Valuation Officer has received your check process he should acknowledge it and he may ask you to provide supporting evidence.
+The Valuation Officer will contact you with the intention of reaching a mutual agreement but if you cannot agree the case may move to a challenge process.
+Ultimately if your challenge is rejected and you wish to pursue matters, you will need to start an appeal (handled by the independent Valuation Tribunal) You will have to pay any applicable up-front appeal fees and, if you decide to engage professional advisers, you will have to meet their costs too.

 Within the Local Government Finance Act 1988 and subsequent Government Regulations, a reduction or relief may be available, but this is dependent on the particular circumstances of your occupation of the property.